 Food Bank: “For I was hungry and you gave me food, I was thirsty and you gave me something to drink, I was a stranger and you welcomed me.”
 Mathew 25:35 The All Saints Food Pantry is open from 9:30-11:45 a.m. on Tuesdays and Wednesdays to Houston County residents within 200% of the federal poverty level.
 Recipients should bring proof of residency, such as a water bill.
 Current donation needs include peanut butter, canned chicken, tuna, salmon, and other meats, chunky meals and soups, and diapers.
 Donations may be dropped off in the office building, to the left of the main church.

 Local Schools: Each year, the Episcopal Church Women host fundraisers including Wine and Cheese, Casserole sales, and Fall Marketplace to support Houston County elementary schools’ principals’ Funds, which are monies given to be used to help individual children and families at the school principal’s discretion.
-Special donation drives are also held to support Lindsey and Westside elementaries prior to the start of school and at holidays.
+Special donation drives are also held to support Lindsey and Westside elementaries during the school year.